Pat Phelan (Coronation Street)

-Phelan's crimes are exposed in March 2018 and during a confrontation with Eileen, he falls into the sea and is presumed dead.
-Phelan returns as part of a series of special post-watershed episodes.
-During the character's second stint, he was named one of the best soap villains of all time and in the programme itself; alongside the likes of Alan Bradley (Mark Eden) and Richard Hillman (Brian Capron).
+Eventually Phelan's crimes are exposed in March 2018 and during a confrontation with Eileen, he falls into the sea and is presumed dead.
+Phelan returns as part of a series of special post-watershed episodes, which concluded when he was killed-off by Anna in the end.
+During the character's second stint, he was named one of the best soap villains of all time and in the programme itself; alongside the likes of fellow Corrie antagonists Alan Bradley (Mark Eden) and Richard Hillman (Brian Capron) respectively.